uitpsypro/1/pages/eng-rtms.md

 ---
 # Repetetive Transcranial Magnetic Stimulation (rTMS)

-* Transcranial magnetic stimulation (TMS), is a non-invasive method of brain stimulation.
+* Transcranial magnetic stimulation (TMS), is a non-invasive method of brain stimulation
-* The magnetic coil is placed over the scalp of the person being stimulated.
+* The magnetic coil is placed over the scalp of the person being stimulated
-* The magnetic field penetrates the skull and the electric stimulus influence neurons in the brain, under the coil.
+* The magnetic field penetrates the skull and the electric stimulus influence neurons in the brain, under the coil
-* Repetetive transcranial magnetic stimulation is a method to modulate brain activity.
+* Repetetive transcranial magnetic stimulation is a method to modulate brain activity
-* Repetitive TMS means that the magnetic field will turn on and off multiple times in a single stimulation round.
+* Repetitive TMS means that the magnetic field will turn on and off multiple times in a single stimulation round

 ##### TMS example: